 There are certain services your average person needs in order to live reasonably and tolerably.
 These generally include access to water, a sewer system, and electricity.
 Others may consist of gas, cable, Internet, phone, and whether or not cell service is available.
 If these utilities are unavailable (especially the first 3), it may be time to walk away and move on to another property.
 The cost of bringing utilities varies depending on the municipality, but it’s likely to be substantial and time-consuming.

 The right piece of land is only the right piece of land if the price is right.
 Even if you find the perfect property that will allow you to do everything you want, if you can’t afford it and the seller won’t come down on the asking price, it’s not the right property.
 It’s important to work out a budget that makes sense and stick to it.
-Our land budget calculator is a great tool to get a feel for the price per acre of land for sale in each state.
+Our land pricing tool is a great resource to get a feel for the price per acre of land for sale in each state.
 In addition to making sure you can afford the land, you’ll want to confirm the price is fair.
 You can verify the price by taking a look at comps (if there are similar properties available), seeking help from a land specialist, or getting the land appraised.
 If you happen to be interested in learning more, check out our article discussing how to value land.
 Where's the cheapest land?
 Head over to our cheapest land in the U.S. blog.

 Actually stepping foot on the property and experiencing it for yourself can make a big difference.
 Shockingly, there are a lot of cases where people felt sure about a property and were convinced buying it was the right move… until they saw it in person.
 To feel reasonably secure your making the right investment, it’s a good idea to “get dirty” and walk the property to make sure the picture in your head matches the real thing.